spree/spree-guides/content/integration/consuming.md

 <pre class="headers"><code>Asynchronous Response</code></pre>
 <%= json :async_message_response %>

-On receipt of an asynchronous response, the Hub will wait the allotted delay period and begin polling the `update_url` for a completion response.
+On receipt of an asynchronous response, the hub will wait the allotted delay period and begin polling the `update_url` for a completion response.

 Each poll to the `update_url` will be a HTTP POST containing the original message: